YMGong/Reference_python/README.md

 manual-citation check, so they should receive this comment instead of a second "manually typed citation" comment.

 <u>For this type of comment, we should try to find out if the in-text citations can still be found in the reference list.
 If yes, delete the comment.
-Otherwise, keep it for the reference PoCs to re-insert the in-text citations.<u>
+Otherwise, keep it for the reference PoCs to re-insert the in-text citations.</u>

 #### "This is a linked Zotero citation, but the checker could not read its Zotero item data."